 One of the biggest worries of new cruisers is that they will get seasick.
 While it does happen, we think that the fears are overblown for most trips.
 Cruise lines want you to have a great cruise, and that means not being seasick.

 Today’s cruise ships are so large and have stabilization technology so that you don’t really feel the sea on most days.
 If the waves pick up you will be able to feel them, but it’s not the dramatic swings back and forth like you might imagine.
-Inside the ship without windows looking out and you will likely forget you are at sea most of the time.
+If you’re inside the ship, you will likely forget you are at sea most of the time.

 You Leave the Dinner Table Without Leaving a Tip